Camp Unirondack

-Camp Unirondack is a queer, social-justice and intentional community-centered youth summer camp and conference center that is located in the western foothills of the Adirondack Mountains near Lowville, New York on Haudenosaunee Land.
+Camp Unirondack is a Unitarian Universalist summer camp and conference center that is located in the western foothills of the Adirondack Mountains near Lowville, New York, the site of John Patterson's summer estate.
+Patterson was the founder of National Cash Register company.

 The camp was founded in 1951 when the New York State Convention of Universalists purchased 9 acre of a "forever wild" peninsula on Beaver Lake (a part of the Beaver River flow) near the border of the Adirondack Park.
 Unirondack is a member of the Council of Unitarian Universalist Camps & Conferences and serves the Saint Lawrence Unitarian Universalist District and the Metro New York City Unitarian Universalist District, as well as bordering regions, including Quebec, Ontario, Pennsylvania and Ohio.
 Each UU church in the region has a liaison to the Camp Unirondack Board.